Why Mentorship Accountability is the Key to Your Success Today: 5 Steps to Achieving Real Growth

 5. Take Initiative and Follow Through

 Accountability is a two-way street.
 Your mentor provides guidance, but it’s up to you to take action.
+Strong time management skills are key to effective mentorship.
 Show initiative by:

 Completing agreed-upon tasks before deadlines.